 Early Intervention Practitioner Level 4 Apprenticeship

-The Early Intervention Practitioner Apprenticeship equips you with the expertise to support the mental health, wellbeing, and behavioural needs of children and young people, ensuring they receive timely and effective intervention.
+The Early Intervention Practitioner apprenticeship equips you with the expertise to support the mental health, wellbeing, and behavioural needs of children and young people, ensuring they receive timely and effective intervention.

 Doors are open!
-Apply before 30th September for the November cohort.
+Apply before 22nd November for the January cohort.

 Apply now Download the course guide